AvanzaBank/mimer/mimer-config/README.md

 DynamicBoolean fooProp = config.getBoolean("foo", false);

-// When property not present in any source it will fallback to default value assertFalse(fooProp.get());
+// When property not present in any source it will fall back to default value assertFalse(fooProp.get());

 // When property is updated in source2 it is propagated to fooProp